Wendy002/NOXNGC450_WFO2401_GroupA_NoxoloNgcobo_DJS08/README.md

 After cloning the repo, run `npm install` to install the dependencies

 Are you ready to get stuck into some React Router?
-For this challenge, you are required to code along with the lecturer from this lesson: [VanLife Project Bootstrapping](https://scrimba.com/learn/react/vanlife-project-bootstrapping-co8bc40b191eec875ecf00b23).
+For this challenge, you are required to code along with the lecturer from this lesson: [VanLife Project Bootstrapping] ).

 For this challenge you are required to code along with the lecturer from this lesson: https://scrimba.com/learn/react/vanlife-project-bootstrapping-co8bc40b191eec875ecf00b23